- When does my continuing education reporting period begin and end?

 When does my continuing education reporting period begin and end?

-Credentials are maintained in two-year cycles, or reporting periods, starting when the credential is earned (date you passed the exam) and ending two years minus one day from the start date.
-The purpose of credential maintenance is to encourage learning experiences that demonstrate continued competency and up-to-date industry knowledge.
+Credentials are maintained in two-year cycles, or reporting periods, starting when the credential is earned (date you passed the exam) or enrollment, and ending two years minus one day from the start date.
+Credential maintenance aims to encourage learning experiences that demonstrate continued competency and up-to-date industry knowledge.

 For example: